Need to talk? Call 1800 882 436.

 Key facts

-• In Australia, you have many choices about your care during pregnancy, and where and how to have your baby.
+• In Australia, you have many choices about your care during pregnancy, including where and how to have your baby.

 • There are many services that can help support you, whatever your cultural background.

-• Hospitals in Australia provide you with free access to interpreters, either in person or over the phone, so that you and your healthcare team understand each other clearly.
+• Hospitals in Australia provide free access to interpreters, either in person or over the phone, so that you and your healthcare team understand each other clearly.

 • Talk to your doctor or community health service to find support services near you.